diegodelemos/buddy-system/README.md

 ## Who is involved?
 As previously mentioned, the buddy system intends to improve the experience of newcomers, but for doing so there are three main actors who have to take part:

-* The newcomer himself/herself
+* The newcomer
+* Newcomer's supervisor
 * Buddy
-* Newcomer's supervisor

 It is important to keep in mind that the person who knows more about the newcomer's duties is his/her supervisor.
-Therefore, from now on all the actions to be taken will come along with the actor who is in charge of performing them.
+Therefore, from now all the actions to be taken will come along with the actor who is in charge of performing them.

-## Buddy
-### Who is the Buddy?
+## Who is the Buddy?
-* A person assigned to a newcomer for the first two months to help in both technical and social needs.
+* A person assigned to a newcomer for the first two months to help in both technical and social needs

 * Someone from another service team to ensure cross-team integration in the section

-* Can not be the newcomer’s supervisor.
+* Can not be the newcomer’s supervisor

-* The section leader is responsible of selecting the newcomer's buddy.
+* The section leader is responsible of selecting the newcomer's buddy

-* Should be available during the first two weeks after the newcomer arrives, and should not have extended absences (i.e. >2-3 weeks) during the first two months.
+* Should be available during the first two weeks after the newcomer arrives, and should not have extended absences (i.e. >2-3 weeks) during the first two months

-* For absences of a week or more, the buddy should ensure to hand-over buddy responsibilities to a colleague.
+* For absences of a week or more, the buddy should ensure to hand-over buddy responsibilities to a colleague

-### What are the responsibilities associated?
+## What are the responsibilities?

-Responsibilities of a buddy:
-* Prior to arrival:
+Prior to arrival:

 * Buddy must meet the newcomer’s supervisor in order to get an overview of newcomer’s project and discuss the first tasks:
-        * Arrange time for when the supervisor will introduce the buddy on first day (and ensure the buddy is not on vacation during the first 2 weeks when the newcomer arrives).
+    * Arrange time for when the supervisor will introduce the buddy on first day
+    * Define tasks on Invenio:
+        * One of the following small tasks: read up relevant Invenio documentation, rehearse the presentations, test tutorials, check if any part of the material is outdated (~1 hr)
-        * Find two tasks in Invenio: one small (~1 hr) and one medium sized (~1 day) suitable for pair-programming.
+        * A medium sized task (~1 day) suitable for pair-programming
-        * Find a first larger service task that supervisor will help
+        * A first larger service task in which the supervisor will help
-    * Buddy must prepare for running the bootcamp of the new arrival following inveniosoftware/training repository.
+* Buddy must prepare for running the bootcamp of the new arrival following `inveniosoftware/training` repository.

-* After arrival:
+After arrival:

 * First day:
     * Take a coffee, present yourself and your project.
 Possibly talk about:
-        * CERN structure: what is department, section, group
+	    * CERN structure: what is a department, section, group etc...
-        * EDH and absences
+	    * EDH general features
-        * Let him/her ask about doubts about the project.
+	    * Let newcomer ask doubts about the project, the more the better

 * 1st week:
     * Bootcamp: Run the bootcamp with the newcomer (using standard material/presentations):
-        * Presentation: Introduction to Invenio, use-cases and digital repositories.
+       * Presentation: Introduction to Invenio, use-cases and digital repositories
-        * Presentation: Communication channels: Gitter, Mattermost.Maintainers, Meetings
+       * Presentation: Communication channels (Gitter, Mattermost etc...)
+Maintainers, Meetings
-        * Guided tutorial: Get Invenio up and running.
     * Guided tutorial: Setting up your development environment
+    * Guided tutorial: Get Invenio up and running
-        * Guided tutorial: Developing for Invenio, including cookiecutter (+seeing all the files), tiny task, running tests, installing inside invenio
+    * Guided tutorial: Developing for Invenio, including cookiecutter (+seeing all the files), tiny task, running tests, installing inside Invenio
-        * Pair-programming: Solve first small task.
+    * Pair-programming: Solve first small task
     * Tutorial: Submitting a pull request
     * Presentation: Overview of contribution and style guide
-        * Pair-programming: Solve medium sized task.
+    * Pair-programming: Solve medium sized task
-        * Presentation: Invenio general architecture overview.
-Module overview.
+    * Presentation: Invenio general architecture overview
+    * Presentation: Module overview
-        * Remember: newcomer also needs “free” time for setting up their OS, office space etc.
+    * Remember: newcomer also needs “free” time for setting up their OS, office space etc
-    * Bring newcomer to:
-        * First coming Friday section coffee
-        * Lunches
-        * First coming Invenio Developer Forum.
-        * Encourage newcomer to take part in the evenings events (if there’s som).
-    * Arrange with newcomer to meet for a daily coffee in social room during second week.
-    * Arrange for pair-programming on service task.
+    * Arrange for pair-programming on a service task
-    * Ask for feedback on bootcamp week.

 * 2nd week:
-    * Pair-programming on service task.
+	* Pair-programming on service task
-    * Every day, take a coffee in e.g. social room 1-to-1.
-Use the daily coffee to:
-        * Proactively ask if she/he is having any doubts, questions or is confused.
-        * Be interested how are you doing as a buddy.

 * 3rd-8th week:
-    * Be accessible for newcomer to all questions.
+	* Be accessible for newcomer to all questions
-    * Look after newcomer and check that pull request and interaction with the section is appropriate (i.e. according to CERN and Invenio code of conduct).
+	* Check that pull requests and interaction with the section is appropriate (i.e. according to CERN and Invenio code of conduct)
-    * Continue bringing newcomer Friday coffees.
 	* Minimum once a week, take a 1-to-1 coffee in social room:
-        * Before the coffee (and preferably continuously during the week), check the newcomer’s pull requests and check if other colleagues comments are appropriate.
-Use this information to:
-        * Proactively ask for feedback:
+	* Proactively ask for feedback
-        * Newcomer feel comfortable making pull requests, or how newcomer felt about a specific comment.
-        * E.g. if the buddy can do a better in terms of availability.
-        * If he/she feels comfortable with interrupting the buddy.
+	* Newcomer should start to

 * 8th week:
-    * Feedback session on first two months: what was good, what was bad, what could be improved.
+	* Feedback session on last two months with buddy system maintainer: what was good, what was bad, what could be improved.

-### Good behavioural practices
-Apart from above responsibilities, the buddy is also supposed to keep in mind a list of a good behavioural practices that he/she should take.
-* Technical
+## During the whole proccess

-    * Make a newcomer comfortable of making mistakes
+* Make newcomer aware of:
-        * Don’t let one be afraid of writing not fully correct issue or having comments on PR
-        * Make sure that the amount of comments under first github action is reasonable
-    * Remember not everyone has used git before or feel comfortable with it, so if needed, show basics
-    * Constantly be interested how are you doing as a buddy.
+	* Friday section coffee
+	* Invenio Developer Forum
+	* Our lunches together
+	* Section events (if there are some coming)
+* Arrange with newcomer to meet for a daily coffee (social room, R2 ...)
-    * Proactively ask for feedback about the system itself
+* Follow up with the buddy system maintainer
-        * In the end of the time period predicted, ask one what is the thing that one is missing, what one would change in the system

-Moreover, the buddy should also remember about the social part of his/her job:
-   * Social
-    * Observe if a newcomer is not ashamed of asking consecutive question even if one is lost
-    * Always be polite
-    * Do not compare newcomer’s work and its duration to anyone else

-## Newcomer

-## Supervisor